'A big deal': US, Philippines tighten military ties

 The tensions between China and Taiwan will be high on the agenda next week when U.S. Secretary of State Antony Blinken is expected to meet with China’s new foreign minister, Qin Gang.

-China claims the self-ruled island as its own territory — to be taken by force if necessary.
-Beijing responded to then-House Speaker Nancy Pelosi's visit to Taiwan last summer by sending warships, bombers, fighter jets and support aircraft into airspace near Taiwan on a near-daily basis, sparking concerns of a potential blockade or military action.
+China claims self-ruled Taiwan as its own territory — to be taken by force if necessary.
+Beijing responded to then-House Speaker Nancy Pelosi's visit to Taiwan last summer by sending warships, bombers, fighter jets and support aircraft into airspace near the island on a near-daily basis, sparking concerns of a potential blockade or military action.

 The announcement from the Philippines follows Austin's announcement with South Korean leaders Tuesday that the U.S. would be sending more fighter jets and bombers, and his Jan.
 11 declaration with Japanese counterparts that the U.S. would be shifting its deployment there to make for a more nimble fighting force.
 There have been other announcements from the Biden administration on arms, exercises and pacts, including a 2021 decision to provide nuclear-powered submarines to Australia.